MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-uplift-to-extensions.md

 This article describes how to move a custom field, which was originally added directly to a base application table object, to an extension and migrate the data from the base application table to the table that is added by a table extension object.

 To help explain the process, a simple example is used throughout this article.
 In this example, an integer data type field, named **Shoesize**, was added the original **Customer** table object and **Customer Card** page object of the base application.

 ## Migrating data

-The data migration can be handled by writing either installation code or upgrade code, depending on whether you include the table extension object and other related objects in a new extension or in an existing extension, which has been previously published and installed.
-The example used in this article uses a new extension, so the data migrating code is written in the installation code of the new extension.
+The data migration can be handled by writing either install code or upgrade code, depending on whether the table extension object (and other related objects) is added by a new extension or existing extension.
+If the table extensions object is included in a new extension, then you write install code.
+If the table extension object is added to an existing extension, which has been previously published and installed, then you write upgrade code.
+The example used in this article adds the table extension object in a new extension, so install code is used.

 For general information about install code and upgrade code, see [Writing Extension Install Code](devenv-extension-install-code.md) and [Upgrading Extensions](devenv-upgrading-extensions.md).

 ## Create a table extension object that adds a field to the base application table object